 As the city’s edge gives way to the suburban settings, our lifestyles are marked by a myriad of ever-changing factors intertwined deeply within the merging of old and new ideals.
 Paul Gazzola

-PROJECTS OF THE EVERYDAY is OSCA’s ongoing commissioning program curated by Paul Gazzola that engages artists and the community in innovative spaces of making and experimentation.
+PROJECTS OF THE EVERYDAY is OSCA’s ongoing commissioning program that seeds, develops and presents artist-led projects in in innovative spaces of creativity, making and experimentation.

 Through a model responsive to to local ideas and situations, PROJECTS OF THE EVERYDAY offers innovative South Australian artists long term support to research, create and present participatory projects in the suburb where they live.

 The diverse project outcomes highlight OSCA’s interest to develop new forms of artistic engagement and participation in the public domain.

 Creek Lore by Laura Wills was a weekend of guided walks along First Creek involving the community to discusses public and private land ownership and share their ideas and experiences of First Creek.
 Outcome in May 2017.